ITR Filing Deadline Missed?

 • Tax Saving Investment Proofs (To avail deduction under various sections)

-• Home and Education Loan & Certificates (if any, in order to avail deductions under Section 80, 80E and 24)
+• Home and Education Loan & Certificates (if any, in order to avail deductions under Sections 80, 80E, and 24)

 Decide how to file

-You can file using the Income Tax Department's public portal online or you can also get our Tax Experts to file it for you.
+You can file using the Income Tax Department's public portal online, you can also use Tax2win’s AI powered DIY filing or get our Tax Experts to file it for you.

 File-it-yourself( helps in bypassing all complexity for the first timer with our simplest software):

 As we discussed in our earlier blog posts, TDS helps the government in obtaining a steady source of income throughout the year.
-Your employer deducts TDS from your salary on the basis of information available with him.
-Hence it is very important to submit your investment proofs, rent receipts etc in order to avail the benefit of deductions.
+Your employer deducts TDS from your salary on the basis of information available to him.
+Hence, it is very important to submit your investment proofs, rent receipts, etc in order to avail the benefit of deductions.
 The Form 16 that you receive has details of all Tax deducted at source and your taxable income after allowances and Section 80C deductions.

-The deadlines to this purpose are as below:
+The deadlines for this purpose are as below:

 Due Date Advance Tax Payable